EPIC-guide/epic-guide.github.io/_life/shopping.md

 Switzerland historically has two main grocery chains, Coop and Migros, and a lot of small local stores.
 Recently, other chains have appeared, such as Aldi and Lidl.

+While going out to eat is always an option, it is far more expensive than buying ingredients and cooking yourself.
+Due to this, in Switzerland going out is typically an activity done occasionally with friends, and not an everyday way to get food.

 ## Supermarkets